nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 During the kerberos wizard, stop when you are verifying the "cdh" user.
 You will need to set the configuration for "Custom Kerberos Keytab Retrieval Script" to `/usr/local/bin/getKeytabsCDH.sh` and then you're almost there. [#f3]_

-An important tidbit is currently RHEL/CentOS 7+ and higher use memory based keytabs and java doesn't support them. [#f4]_ Because of this, the /etc/krb5.conf should be modified.
+An important tidbit is currently RHEL/Enterprise Linux 7+ and higher use memory based keytabs and java doesn't support them. [#f4]_ Because of this, the /etc/krb5.conf should be modified.

 .. code-block:: shell